ArshadKhan-007/ArshadKhan-007/README.md

 - 👋 Hi, I’m @ArshadKhan-007
-- 👀 I’m interested in ...
-Software Development,Full Stack Development and DeveOps.
+- 👀 I’m interested in Full Stack Development and DeveOps.
 - 📫 How to reach me ...
 Here is my E-mail:- Arshadkhan627@outlook.com
 - 😄 Pronouns: ..."Be Yourself"
 - ⚡ Fun fact: ...